SantaJava/MessangerApp/README.md

 # MessangerApp

-Instant Chatting Web Application using JAVA
+Instant Chatting Web Application using JAVA and socket